firesolami/feynman/README.md

 ## Overview

 The Lecture to Summary application allows users to upload audio or video files and receive summaries of the content.
-It uses a combination of transcription and summarization services to convert lectures into concise summaries.

 ## Features

 - Upload audio or video files up to 1 hour long.
-- Transcribe and summarize the content of the uploaded files.
+- Summarize the content of the uploaded files.
 - Save and manage generated summaries.

 ## Live Site